MHCommunity/mhbasics/legendary-to-knight/legendary.md

 Buy Aqua Base.
 Its 8 luck makes it superior to Dehydration Base and Fan Base.

 A Hydro weapon works best against mice in S.S.
 Huntington IV.
 However, Ambush Trap, Aqua Base and Brie Cheese would suffice.
+If you are buying a Hydro weapon, Net Cannon would be the better choice compared to Harpoon Gun.

 Catch Bottled Mouse that drops Compass.